 2.1.
 Requirements

-2.1.1 General

-2.1.1.1 Members shall establish, operate and maintain their national observing systems to address observational requirements in an integrated, coordinated and sustainable manner.
+2.1.1 Members shall establish, operate and maintain their national observing systems to address observational requirements in an integrated, coordinated and sustainable manner.

-2.1.2 Observational requirements

-2.1.2.1 Members shall convey their observational user requirements, for each of the WMO application areas, to the Rolling Review of Requirements (RRR) process.
+2.1.2 Members shall convey their observational user requirements, for each of the WMO application areas, to the Rolling Review of Requirements (RRR) process.

-Note: Details on the Rolling Review of Requirements (RRR) process and the WMO application areas are given in the Manual on WIGOS (WMO-No. XXXX), sections 2.1 and 2.2.
+Note: Details on the Rolling Review of Requirements (RRR) process and the WMO application areas are given in the Manual on WIGOS (WMO-No. XXXX), section 2.2.

 2.2.
-Design, planning and evolution
+Design, Planning and Evolution

 2.2.1 General